realitymod/Manual/en/set-up.md

 **1\) Download**

 We recommend you to downloaded the Torrent version, but this is **NOT** the full install.
 You use the small .torrent file with a BitTorrent client to actually download the full installation client.
 We recommend [qBittorrent](http://www.qbittorrent.org/download.php).
-Once the torrent is downloaded through your selected Torrent software, you will be presented with a folder with all installation files, move on to step 2 after the application finishes the download.
+Once the torrent is downloaded through your selected Torrent software, you will be presented with a folder with all installation files \(aproximately 12GB\), move on to step 2 after the application finishes the download.

 **2\) Installation**